 - a full-time course lasting one or two academic years

 - a part-time course lasting two academic years which has a one-year full-time equivalent course

 - a part-time course lasting three or four academic years which has a two-year full-time equivalent course; or

-- If the course is studied as a distance-learning course, the student must be residing in England
+- if the course is studied as a distance-learning course, you must be a student residing in England

 What if I want to study a postgraduate research course?